Aniruddha-Tapas/Applied-ML-Regression/README.md

 # Applied-ML-Regression

-Regression analysis on the following datasets avaliable at the UCI Machine Learning Repository http://archive.ics.uci.edu/ml/
+Regression analysis on the following datasets avaliable at the <a href="http://archive.ics.uci.edu/ml/">UCI Machine Learning Repository</a> :

 <div>
 <ol>